pfraces-labs/functional-webcomponents/README.md

 };
 ```

-Let's create a `createElement`-wrapper to build a cleaner API for building DOM
+Let's write a wrapper on top of `createElement` to use a cleaner API for
-elements.
+building DOM elements.

 [src/features/hyperscript/hyperscript.js](src/features/hyperscript/hyperscript.js)